 Alexandra Russell, Consultant

-About: Alexandra has a BA in Psychology and is working toward her MA and PhD in Writing, Rhetoric, and Technical Communication.
-She is also a fiction editor for The Pinch, a literary journal at the University of Memphis.
-When she isn't writing, you can find her playing with animals.
+About: Alexandra Russell has a BA in Psychology from the University of Mississippi and is working toward her MA in Composition Studies and Rhetoric at the University of Memphis.
+She is also a fiction editor for The Pinch and often enjoys writing stories of her own.

 About: Stephen Turner joins the CWC from Arkansas State University, where he obtained his BA and MA in English.
 As a third year PhD student, Stephen continues to follow the mantra of his ASU mentor, holding that “No text is sacred,” and strives to demystify the act of writing for the benefit of his own writing and for that of his students and CWC clients.
 Beyond helping students, Stephen views his work at the CWC as an opportunity to grow and learn—increasing his ability to give good feedback as well as keeping him informed through the diverse points of view of our clientele.
 Stephen’s academic interests primarily deal with global perspectives of Southern Literature, as well as the writings of Cormac McCarthy.
 When he is not working on his own research, Stephen enjoys going to local concerts, playing music with friends, and watching his beloved Chicago Cubs.